ArrasL/LRP_for_LSTM/README.md

 ## More information

-For further research and other projects involving LRP, you can visit the website [heatmapping.org](http://heatmapping.org)
+For other research and projects involving LRP, you can visit the website [heatmapping.org](http://heatmapping.org)